Show prices with VAT

 In 1813, Parliament passed an Act of Enclosure, which ensured that Ascot Heath, would be kept and used as a racecourse for the public in the future.
 Racing at Ascot was now secure.

-Royal Ascot is renowned across the globe for it rich and deep rooted heritage
+Royal Ascot is renowned across the globe for its rich and deep rooted heritage

 Read ArticleMany business customers prefer to view prices excluding VAT.